ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 ## 7. Add the selected layer 2 network to your wallet.
 You can use [chainlist.org](http://chainlist.org) to find the network details.
 Once the network is added and transaction finished, you should see the tokens in your wallet.

+### Frequently asked questions

+**What if I have funds on an exchange?**
+You might be able to withdraw to some layer 2s directly from an exchange.
+Check out “Move to layer 2” section of our  [Layer 2 page](https://ethereum.org/en/layer-2/) for more information.